katiepestotnik/goal-setter-react/README.md

   - Deploy fails, looking into webpack-dev-server/api history fallback
 - Nesting URLs correctly especially to get the updates to add to the specific goal
 - Handling responsive design with Bootstrap added.
 I prefer to do my own styling but used Bootstrap for carousel.
 - Completed in Update Model, handling the Boolean value and getting it to display properly once user selects checkbox.
-Fixed with !! in the form and also was able to change the background of the checkbox with invert() and hue-rotate()
+Fixed with !! in the form input element: {!!formData.completed?false:true}